Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Overview.md

 + Part:2 Lab 04 - DLP Alerts remediations
 + Part:2 Lab 05 - Safe breach simulation
 + Part:2 Lab 07 - Explore Insider Risk Management in Microsoft Purview

+**Note**: In Part 02 you will be exploring the content which you created in Part 01.